open-policy-agent/opa/docs/book/kubernetes-admission-control.md

 The generated configuration file inclues a base64 encoded representation of the CA certificate so that TLS connections can be established between the Kubernetes API server and OPA.

-Finally, register OPA as and admission controller:
+Finally, register OPA as an admission controller:

 ```bash
 kubectl apply -f webhook-configuration.yaml